 Patient representatives connect with patients via phone, face-to-face communication, and email on a daily basis.
 They must have a comprehensive knowledge of their facility’s policies and standards.
-The Bureau of Labor Statistics indicates that patient representatives earn an average of $30,530 per year in Florida (2016).
-O*Net expects a 22% increase in job openings between 2014 and 2024 (2016).
+Patient representatives earn an average of $35,490 per year in Florida.
+Job openings in this field are projected to increase by 4% between 2018 and 2028.

 Those who become medical information technicians typically spend less time with patients and spend more time working with advanced health informatics technology.
-For that, they claim an average income of $39,830 per year (BLS, 2016).
-Per O*Net, job openings may increase 24% by the year 2024 (2016).
+For that, they claim an average income of $43,750 per year.
+Job openings are forecast to increase by 18% between 2018 and 2028.

 Medical services managers take on administrative tasks at every level of leadership within healthcare facilities.
-Their average healthcare administration salary is $112,420 per year (BLS, 2016).
-You may see job openings swell 25% by the year 2024 (O*Net, 2016).
+Their average healthcare administration salary is $110,130 per year.

 Ready to start your journey to a rewarding healthcare career?

 Get more information on Florida health administration degrees and certificates now by contacting the schools listed below.

 - District of Columbia